-There is a computer program, Logic 2010, associated with the course.
-It is installed on the server at the computer lab in SOLIS 105.
-It is also available for remote use.
-In order to use the program remotely, you need to download, install, and run Logic 2010 on a Windows PC or Mac that has access to the internet.
-Instructions for downloading, installing, and running Logic2K are available at:
+There is a computer program associated with the course.
+You are not permitted to download the program on a public computer, such as a computer in Geisel Library.
+In order to use the program, you need to download, install, and run Logic 2010 on a Windows PC or Mac that has access to the internet.
+Instructions for downloading, installing, and running Logic 2010 are available at the LOGIC 2010 PORTAL:

-http://logic2k.humnet.ucla.edu/download2010.html
+http://logiclx.humnet.ucla.edu/

-(Make sure you follow ALL the instructions.
+(Make sure you follow ALL the instructions before and during downloading.
 You need to know your UCSD Student ID number and pick a Logic Password in order to register as a user.
 DO NOT FORGET YOUR LOGIC PASSWORD.)

-Homework assignments are accessible through the program (by clicking on "Assignments" on the Main Menu) or by going to:
+Homework assignments are accessible through the program (by clicking on "Assignments" on the Main Menu) or by clicking on Logic Student Assignments and Scores on the LOGIC 2010 PORTAL.